jalgoarena/JAlgoArena-Judge/README.md

 ## Introduction

-- JAlgoArena Judge Agent can be easily scalable - it's stateless and together with Eureka and API using Ribbon load balancer gives unlimited way to scale judgement capability
+- JAlgoArena Judge Agent can be easily scalable - it's stateless and together with Consul and API using Ribbon load balancer gives unlimited way to scale judgement capability
 - It supports Kotlin and Java
 - JAlgoArena Judge Agent is generating skeleton code for particular problem - based on meta data received from Problems Service
 - It judges correctness of the solution based on the pre-specified test cases as well as time and memory limits